-Atlantic Capital continues to exceed minimum capital standards and Atlantic Capital Bank remains "well-capitalized" under regulatory guidelines.
+Atlantic Capital continues to exceed minimum capital standards and the Bank remains "well-capitalized" under regulatory guidelines.
 See "Item 1.
 Business-Supervision and Regulation-Capital Adequacy" above for additional information.

 In July 2013, bank regulatory agencies approved the Basel III capital guidelines, which are aimed at strengthening existing capital requirements for bank holding companies through a combination of higher minimum capital requirements, new capital conservation buffers and more conservative definitions of capital and balance sheet exposure.
-Atlantic Capital and Atlantic Capital Bank became subject to the requirements of Basel III effective January 1, 2015, subject to a transition period for several aspects of the rule.
+Atlantic Capital and the Bank became subject to the requirements of Basel III effective January 1, 2015, subject to a transition period for several aspects of the rule.

-Under the revised rules, Atlantic Capital's tier 1 common equity ratio was 10.3% at December 31, 2016, compared to the fully phased-in, well-capitalized minimum of 7.0%, which includes the 2.5% minimum conservation buffer.
+Under the revised rules, Atlantic Capital's tier 1 common equity ratio was 11.2% at December 31, 2017, compared to the fully phased-in, well-capitalized minimum of 7.0%, which includes the 2.5% minimum conservation buffer.
 Management continues to monitor Basel III developments and remains committed to managing Atlantic Capital's capital levels in a prudent manner.

-Table 16 - Tier 1 Common Equity Under Basel III (Dollars in thousands)
+Table 16 - Tier 1 Common Equity Under Basel III